 In an age of anxiety over climate change, air and water pollution, biodiversity loss, and the increasing threat of ecosystem collapse, composting is more crucial than it has ever been before.
 By enabling homeowners and gardeners to recycle their own waste, cut down on irrigation needs, and reduce their dependence on fossil-fuel-based fertilizers and pesticides, composting offers people a way to significantly lessen their environmental impact and grow plants more sustainably.
 Composting is also easy and fun, so that everyone—from kids to grown-ups—can get involved and live more in harmony with nature.

-Jenny Blackwell is project manager for the NYC Compost Project in Brooklyn, based at Brooklyn Botanic Garden.
+Jenny Blackwell is project manager for the NYC Compost Project hosted by Brooklyn Botanic Garden.
 An advocate of community-based composting, she is passionate about strengthening local resources for New Yorkers and developing soil remediation programs for urban areas.

-Joshua Cohen is a former project manager for the NYC Compost Project in Brooklyn.
+Joshua Cohen is a former project manager for the NYC Compost Project hosted by Brooklyn Botanic Garden.
 He currently specializes in environmental philanthropy and has worked on advocacy campaigns and research projects for universities, government agencies, NGOs, and the private sector.
 He lives in Brooklyn.

 Niall Dunne is a former staff editor at BBG and the editor of the BBG handbooks A Native Plants Reader (2012), Great Natives for Tough Places (2009), and Healthy Soils for Sustainable Gardens (2009).
 He lives in Seattle, where he manages publications for Washington Park Arboretum and happily contributes his food and yard waste to the city’s curbside collection and composting program.